 Most of the time, lower premiums mean higher deductibles and miscellaneous fees and lower payout maturity.
-To choose the best plan, ask for quotes from different providers to find the one that suits your needs.
+To choose the best plan, you can talk to International Citizens Insurance and ask for quotes from different providers to find the one that suits your needs.

 If your agent is aware of your debt situation, he/she may offer term insurance that is more suitable for your limited finances.

 Also, you will do well to ask the insurance agent about the claims filing and payout procedures and how immediate the payout is — and let them explain it in detail.
 Each insurance company has its exact process, and by going over this with different agents, you will know which product is worth the trouble.

 On the other hand, quick payouts should not sacrifice coverage.
 You should never settle for something less than what you deserve in exchange for quick settlements.

 Finally, it pays to do your homework by going over the specific terms with your agent.
 For example, maturity values are only base numbers and don’t consider factors for adjustment.